Looking for local farmers markets in Frederick Maryland?

 Let’s get out there and support our local farmers!

-And, when you go to a farmers market, don’t be shy to ask questions.
+Lastly, when you go to a farmers market, don’t be shy to ask questions.

 ExhibitHealth.com shares a list of potential questions that every consumer should feel free to inquire about!

-Which farmers market is your favorite?
+Finally, which farmers market is your favorite?